 by Martin Maenza

-“OK, Dawn, let’s take this all from the top,” Hank Hall suggested.
+“Okay, Dawn, let’s take this all from the top,” Hank Hall suggested.
 Seated around the shiny metallic conference table were five individuals dressed in their everyday clothes.

 Next to the well-built young man with brown hair who ran the meeting sat the petite blonde, Dawn Granger.
 In just a few months, Dawn — in her new heroic role as Dove — had become the yin to Hank’s heroic yang as Hawk.
 It was at her request that this emergency meeting of Titans West was called.

-Across from her sat Charley Parker, a California surfer dude with long blonde hair.
+Across from her sat Charley Parker, a California surfer dude with long blond hair.
 His floral shirt worn open over a light green T-shirt was as far as one could get from the metallic winged armor he wore as the heroic Golden Eagle.
 His attention seemed focused on the young woman sitting next to him.

 Arisia was the newest member at the table.
 The golden-skinned alien with short blonde hair and elfin ears was fairly comfortable in her role as a hero.
 Despite appearing to be only sixteen by Earth standards, she had served a number of years as a member of the Green Lantern Corps and still remained active with that group.
 She had worked with these Titans briefly before and had been excited to get an invitation from Charley to join their ranks.
 It felt good to be around those closer to her own age, others who wouldn’t consider her still a kid.